 I mentioned above that two senior counsel helped me with two of the blogs on the role of professional engineers in the civil litigation process – critiqued the blogs before their posting.
 One of these noted that experts are invaluable to civil litigation.

 A fellow who blogs on business ethics, Dr. Chris MacDonald, Toronto, and has an international reputation in his field – Chris is on a list of 100 influential business people that includes Barack Obama – saw fit to advise his twitter followers of my blog.

 A monthly periodical on engineering construction – with an international distribution of 10,000, sought permission to publish one of my blogs.
 The issue had a forensic engineering theme.
 They came back a couple of weeks later requesting permission to publish two additional blogs in the same issue.

 In seven years, only about 10 readers asked to be removed from my distribution list.
 This was because they were retired or the subject did not relate to their field of practice.

-Overall, quite a good reception suggesting there was a void, I’m filling it and making a contribution to the dispute resolution and insurance claim settlement processes.
+Overall, quite a good reception suggesting there was a void, and I’m filling it and making a contribution to the dispute resolution and insurance claim settlement processes.

 “It’s my soap box”, one colleague said of why I blog.